RFID – Radio Frequency Identification

 Where can ELATEC’s RFID elements be used?

-- Identity verification, including of employees
+- Identity verification (eg. of employees)

 - Secure printing